Adilolla/Adilolla/README.md

 Currently developing **Petspace**, an AI-powered pet care platform using computer vision to track pet behavior and well-being.
 I’m exploring scalable deployment with **Docker, FastAPI, AWS**, and **Vertex AI**, pushing towards production-ready model pipelines and efficient MLOps practices.

-I also work on projects bridging **machine learning** and **full-stack systems**, applying data-driven insights to real-world performance optimization.
+I also work on projects that bridge **machine learning** and **full-stack systems**, applying data-driven insights to real-world performance optimization.

 ## 💡 Interests & Focus